keycryptovc/base/people/dmitry_korzhik.md

 Location: Belarus
 ## Projects
 Name: [RocketICO](../projects/rocketico.md)
-Position: Product development
+Position: Product developer
 ## Contacts
 [LinkedIn](https://www.linkedin.com/in/dmitry-korzhik-07101982/)
 ## About
-Master of computer science, ​blockchain evangelist.
+Master of computer science, blockchain evangelist.
 More than 6 years in IT industry, dozens of successfully completed projects for mobile and web development.